 - Type the task content, assign the task to a certain agent and hit Submit button or press Ctrl/Cmd+Enter on the keyboard - the new task will be displayed at the top page under request title.

-If you want to share the task with a certain teammate or department in the company, @mention them and they would be notified on it.
+If you want to share the task with a certain agent or a team in the company, @mention them and they would be notified on it.

 The ability to view, add, edit and complete tasks is also available in mobile UI.